-Future blessings to Judah.
+Future blessing's to Judah.
 V. 1-9.

-1. "A Burden.
-The word of Jehovah upon Israel, Saith Jehovah, who stretches the Heavens, And establishes the earth, 0 And forms the spirit of man within him.
-2. Behold!
-I make Jerusalem a threshold of shaking To all nations round about, And also upon Judah shall it be, • In the siege against Jerusalem.
-J. And it shall be in that day, I will make Jerusalem a stone of burden to all the nations, All who lift it up shall surely gash themselves, And there shall be gathered against her all people of the earth.
-4. In that day, saith Jehovah, I will smite every horse with affright, And his rider with madness.
-And upon the house of Judah will I open my eyes, F And every horse of the nations will I smite with blindness.
-J. And the princes of Judah say in their hearts, My strength (is) the inhabitants of Jerusalem, In Jehovah of Hosts, their God. c 0.
-In that day I will make the princes of Judah As a pan of fire among faggots, And as a torch of fire in a sheaf, And as a torch of are in a shear, And they shall consume on the right hand and on the left All the nations round about.
-And Jerusalem shall yet sit in her own place in Jerusalem. ~ And Jehovah shall help the tents of Judah first, 4.
-That the glory of the house of David, And the glory of the inhabitant of Jerusalem, May not be magnified over Judah.
-0 In that day Jehovah will protect the dweller in Jerusalem, 0.
-And the feeble among them in that day shall be as David, And the house of David as God, As the angel of Jehovah before them.
-0 And it shall be in that day σ.
-I will seek to destroy all nations Who come up against Jerusalem." who come up against Jerusaiem.
+- "A Burden.
+The word of Jehovah upon Israel, Saith Jehovah, who stretches the Heavens, And establishes the earth, And forms the spirit of man within him. - 2.
+Behold!
+I make Jerusalem a threshold of shaking To all nations round about, And also upon Judah shall it be, In the siege against Jerusalem. - 3.
+And it shall be in that day, I will make Jerusalem a stone of burden to all the nations, All who lift it up shall surely gash themselves, And there shall be gathered against her all people of the earth. - In that day, saith Jehovah, I will smite every horse with affright, And his rider with madness, And upon the house of Judah will I open my eyes, And every horse of the nations will I smite with blindness. - And the princes of Judah say in their hearts, My strength (is) the inhabitants of Jerusalem, In Jehovah of Hosts, their God. - 6.
+In that day I will make the princes of Judah As a pan of fire among faggots, And as a torch of fire in a sheaf, And they shall consume on the right hand and on the left All the nations round about, And Jerusalem shall yet sit in her own place in Jerusalem. - And Jehovah shall help the tents of Judah first, That the glory of the house of David, And the glory of the inhabitant of Jerusalem, May not be magnified over Judah. - In that day Jehovah will protect the dweller in Jerusalem, And the feeble among them in that day shall be as David, And the house of David as God, As the angel of Jehovah before them. - And it shall be in that day I will seek to destroy all nations Who come up against Jerusalem."

 This chapter ushers in a set of facts over which there hangs some obscurity, both as to the persons to whom they refer and the time of their fulfilment.
-They are placed subsequent to the rejection of Christ, and yet they seem to refer to a time yet future, and to represent the rejection of Christ as not a hopeless alienation from God.
+They are placed subsequent to the rejection of Christ, and yet they seem to refer to a time vet future, and to represent the rejection of Christ as not a hopeless alienation from God.
 There can be but little doubt that the events here predicted are yet future.
 The persons referred to are we believe the people of God, the New Testament succession of the theocracy, the church of Jesus Christ, which is the continuation of the kingdom of God as it existed in the Jewish economy.
-This brings this prophecy in harmony with the rest of the book, which is designed to trace out the historic course of the covenant people down to the time when the unbelieving Jewish element was to be eliminated, and onward to the period when it should be restored in penitence and faith to the one living church of the living God.
+This brings this prophecy in harmony with the rest of the book, which is designed to trace out the historic course of the covenant people down to the time when the unbelieving Jewish element was to be eliminated, and enward to the period when it should be restored in penitence and faith to the one living church of the living God.